-3. Communicate Progress: Make it easy for others to see your progress on agreed-upon tasks.
-There are many collaboration tools that can be used for this, such as Atlassian Confluence, Trello, and Samepage.
-These tools make it easier for your manager and colleagues to instantly receive an update on your progress whenever they need it.
+3. Communicate progress: Make it easy for others to see your progress on agreed-upon tasks.
+According to TalentLMS's remote work statistics survey, the most popular collaborative tools were Skype and Dropbox.
+These tools, and others like Slack, make it easier for your remote team manager and colleagues to receive an update on your progress whenever they need it.

 If you don't already have strong relationships with coworkers, consider trying something like Quuu's weekly buddy system, which has had a significant impact on their team's productivity and happiness.

-9. Combat Loneliness: It's easy to feel some loneliness when working alone all day.
+9. Combat loneliness: It's easy to feel some loneliness when working alone all day.
 To combat this, I like to listen to NPR radio.
 I have the radio on in my living room but away from my main workspace.
-Then, when I take a break or have my lunch, I listen to the news and discussions, which makes me feel engaged.
+Then, when I take a break or have my lunch, I listen to the news and discussions, which makes me feel engaged as a remote worker.
 In addition, I actively seek out social contact, not only with family members but also with other members of the community.

 Think about using a coworking space and signing up for meetup.com to see if there are any interesting groups you can join.
 Book clubs, hiking groups, and professional groups are all great opportunities to meet people while doing the things you love.
 If you don’t see a group you like, you can always start your own.